PSGen, a generator of phase space parameterizations for the multichannel Monte Carlo integration: Basics of PSGen

 \section{Basics of PSGen}

-PSGen is a Fortran 90/95 program which automatically generates calls to kinematical subroutines of the user defined process.
-The generated subroutines and auxiliary files are moved to the target directory, where they are organized in a subroutine containing the differential multichannel phase space volume parameterization that can be easily called by any MC integration routine.
+PSGen is a Fortran 90/95 program which automatically generates calls to kinematics subroutines of the user defined process.
+The generated subroutines and auxiliary files are moved to the target directory, {\it i.e.} user defined destination directory, where they are organized in a subroutine containing the differential multichannel phase space volume parameterization that can be easily called by any MC integration routine.